Concerned Philosophers for Peace

 Keynote Adress from John Nolt, University of Tennessee

 We’re inviting papers that address the violence and injustice that make our world fragile and leave people, the environment, and non-humans vulnerable.
-We especially welcome those papers that help us to understand and create pathways to peace and justice.
+We especially welcome this papers that help us to understand and create pathways to peace and justice.
 Papers in any philosophical tradition are encouraged.

 Topics might include, but are not limited to: